If your charity is registered with the ACNC, it has ongoing obligations to the ACNC to maintain its registration.

 There are several types of legal structures used by charities.
 Different obligations apply to each type.
 Your charity’s legal structure affects many things, such as:

-its reporting and governance requirements to the government agency that incorporated (registered) it
+- its reporting and governance requirements to the government agency that incorporated (registered) it

-its eligibility for certain tax concessions.
+- its eligibility for certain tax concessions.

 Charities incorporated as companies, registered Australian bodies and foreign companies are registered under the Corporations Act 2001 (Cth) and are regulated by the Australian Securities and Investments Commission (ASIC).
-Read more about companies limited by guarantee and ASIC/ACNC requirements for charities.

 This legal structure is particularly suitable for small, community-based organisations.
 These charities have 'Inc.’ or ‘Incorporated’ at the end of their name.